• Skip to primary navigation

 Tired of blah chicken dinners?
 This vibrant Brazilian chicken marinade is your secret weapon!
 It’s sunshine in a bowl – bright, zesty, packed with herbs, and ridiculously easy, transforming simple chicken into something special.

-Prep Time 10 minutes
+Prep Time 10 minutes mins

-Marinating Time 30 minutes
+Marinating Time 30 minutes mins

-Total Time 40 minutes
+Total Time 40 minutes mins

-Course Condiment, Marinade
+Course: Condiment, Marinade

-Cuisine Brazilian
+Cuisine: Brazilian

 Ingredients